Frequently asked questions about

 A couple of other questions concerning the start; I noticed that it said the Lakeside Car Park shuts at 8pm--I presume that it will stay open until the event has finished, and secondly are we expected to pay to park?
 If so, how much will it be?

-On the weekend of the event, the car park will be open on the Friday night to receive overnight sleepers (inside, in tent, in camper), then open on the Saturday morning (around 5am) to receive 6 am starters.
+On the weekend of the event, the car park will be open on the Friday night to receive overnight sleepers (in car, in tent, in camper), then basically through the night (but please don't disturb sleepers) to receive 4 am starters.
 It will close on the Saturday night when everyone has finished and gone.
 In this window, there is no charge.
-But, if you wish to park at the Lakeside Car Park for recce runs, normal restrictions apply - gate closing time limits and parking charge (£1).
+But, if you wish to park at the Waterside Car Park for recce runs, normal restrictions apply - gate closing time limits and parking charge (£1).

 Start time: